Another Image book that garnered a lot of buzz is The Strange Talent Of Luther Strode.

 - 10.1 x 6.5″

 If I had to sum up my experience with this book it would be bloody.
 As illustrated on our lead’s hands and forearms in the cover and alluded to by the background colour there is an overwhelming amount of blood, death and dismemberment throughout.
 It’s not entirely necessary and reminded me a lot of Kill Bill, where the excess was there to make a point about excess.

-The story is well crafted violence.
-A skinny kids who gets picked on a lot and lives in fear of his violent father orders a book online in the vein of Charles Atlas and after working through the exercises awakens some unique talents for body control and violence.
+The story is well-crafted violence.
+A skinny kid who gets picked on a lot and lives in fear of his violent father orders a book online in the vein of Charles Atlas and after working through the exercises awakens some unique talents for body control and violence.
 A nerdy sidekick, overtly sexual girlfriend and fearful mom round out the cast.
-This is in essence a story of what the average teenager would do if given extraordinary abilities or “super powers”.
+This is in essence a story of what the average teenager would do if given extraordinary abilities or “superpowers”.